weaviate/weaviate-gorilla/docs/3-synthetic-weaviate-queries.md

 ## Methodology

-The query generation process follows these key steps:

-1. **Schema Loading**: We load a set of database schemas from JSON files, where each schema defines collections with their properties and data types.

-2. **Operator Combinations**: We generate all valid combinations of query operators:
-   - Search options (semantic search or none)
-   - Filter options (integer, text, boolean filters, or none)
-   - Aggregation options (integer, text, boolean aggregations, or none)
-   - Grouping options (groupby or none)

-3. **Dynamic Model Creation**: For each operator combination, we:
-   - Create a Pydantic model specifying required fields
-   - Include descriptions of how each operator should be used
-   - Require a natural language query that necessitates all selected operators

-4. **LLM Query Generation**: Using GPT-4, we:
-   - Provide the database schema and operator requirements
-   - Generate natural language queries that require using all specified operators
-   - Validate that queries can't be answered without using every selected operator

-5. **Result Storage**: The generated queries are saved with:
-   - The full database schema context
-   - Structured Weaviate query parameters
-   - Corresponding natural language questions
-   - Metadata about which operators are used

-This process generates 64 queries per schema, systematically covering different operator combinations while ensuring each query has a clear semantic purpose.
+The query generation process follows a systematic approach to create comprehensive test cases.
+We begin by loading database schemas from JSON files that define collections with their properties and data types.
+Next, we generate all valid combinations of query operators, including options for semantic search, filters (integer, text, boolean), aggregations, and grouping operations.
+For each operator combination, we create a Pydantic model that specifies required fields and includes descriptions of how each operator should be used, ensuring that the natural language query necessitates all selected operators.

+Using GPT-4, we then generate natural language queries by providing the database schema and operator requirements, validating that each query requires all specified operators to be answered correctly.
+The generated queries are stored along with their full database schema context, structured Weaviate query parameters, corresponding natural language questions, and metadata about which operators are used.
+This process yields 64 queries per schema, methodically covering different operator combinations while maintaining clear semantic purpose for each query.

 ## Future